jannis-kiriasis/advisor-finder/README.md

 **Subtasks:**
 1. Create admin panel
 2. Create approve new profile button in the admin panel
-3. Create approve edit request in the admin panel
 4. Add pending approval status in the Adviser profile page (template and views)
 5. Add visual feedback in the Adviser template when the profile is approved
 6. Add visual feedback in the Adviser template when the profile is not approved